KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Aruzhan Makhmutova

-This week I've been making changes to the functional part of the design.
-In the section recording audio and text notes.
-Also discussed the functionality and feasibility with the project manager and the developer.
-As a result, I made changes and changed the design
+This week I've been making design changes, mostly in functionality.
+I worked on the user interaction part, focusing on the moment when the user interacts with the product, and improving the interactive experience by considering all aspects of the product or system addressed to the user.
+The main work was in the audio notes and text notes section.
+I also discussed functionality and design feasibility with the project manager and developer in a meeting with the team.
+As a result, I made minor design changes that are responsible for feedback to users on the type of pop pages with warnings or error notifications, etc.

 # Week 12